Braniștea, Bistrița-Năsăud

 Braniștea (Árpástó) is a commune in Bistrița-Năsăud County, Transylvania, Romania.
 It is composed of three villages: Braniștea, Cireșoaia (Magyardécse; Bellsdorf) and Măluț (Omlásalja).

 Geography

 The commune lies on the Transylvanian Plateau, on the left bank of the Someșul Mare River.
 It is located in the western part of the county, on the border with Cluj County, at a distance of 9 km from the town of Beclean and 40 km from the county seat, Bistrița; the city of Dej is 17 km to the west, in Cluj County.

 Braniștea borders Unguraș village to the south, Sânmărghita village to the west, Reteag and Uriu villages to the north, Cristeștii Ciceului and Coldău villages to the northeast, the town of Beclean to the east, and Rusul de Jos and Malin villages to the southeast.

 Demographics

-At the 2011 census, 62.7% of inhabitants were Hungarians and 37.1% Romanians.
-At the 2002 census, 60.6% were Reformed, 34.6% Romanian Orthodox, 2.4% Seventh-day Adventist and 1.1% Pentecostal.
+At the 2021 census, Braniștea had a population of 2,780; of those, 55.94% were Hungarians and 37.55% Romanians.
+At the 2011 census, the commune had 3,047 inhabitants, of which 62.7% were Hungarians and 37.1% Romanians.
+At the 2002 census, 60.6% were Reformed, 34.6% Romanian Orthodox, 2.4% Seventh-day Adventist, and 1.1% Pentecostal.